 When it comes to food, few traces remain of Budapest’s rich Jewish history.
-Just a hundred years ago, 23% of the city’s residents were Jewish, and today, still, 80 thousand or so Jewish people live in Budapest.
-Yet only three kosher restaurants (Hanna, Carmel, Tel Aviv Café), two kosher grocery stores, and just a single kosher pastry shop and bakery operate in Budapest.
+Just a hundred years ago, 23% of the city’s residents were Jewish, and today, still, 80,000 or so Jewish people live in Budapest.
+Yet only a few kosher restaurants have remained (they're also included in the list below).

 Driven by booming tourism in Budapest’s old Jewish Quarter, however, Hungarian-Jewish dishes are beginning to reappear on restaurant menus.
-Most common are cholent and flódni (a layered cake), but these days diners can also find excellent "Jewish eggs" salad and even helzel at some of the restaurants below.
-There's always room for improvement: a stronger showing of Ashkenazi favorites like pastrami sandwich, gefilte fish, matzo brei, and babka would be a welcome development in Budapest.
+Most common are cholent and flódni (a layered cake), but diners will also find excellent "Jewish eggs" salad and even helzel at some of the restaurants below.
+There's always room for improvement though: a stronger showing of Ashkenazi favorites like pastrami sandwich, gefilte fish, matzo brei, and babka would be a welcome development in Budapest.